lgsvl/simulator/Docs/docs/python-api.md

 The Python API can invoke callbacks to inform you of specific events that occur during simulator runtime.
 Callbacks are invoked from inside the `Simulator.run` method and while a callback is running the simulation time is paused.
-Once the callback finishes time is resumed and the simulation resumes execution.
+Once the callback finishes, time is resumed and the simulation resumes execution.
 You can call `Simulator.stop` to stop further execution and return immediately from the callback.

 The internals of this process are illustrated in the following sequence diagram: